1422

 French magnates captured at the Battle of Agincourt and other prisoners captured in Henry V’s wars in France were being held in England.

-King Henry VI the third and last Lancastrian King of England was the only child of Henry V and Katherine of Valois.
+King Henry VI was the only child of King Henry V and Katherine of Valois.
 He was born at Windsor on 6 December, Saint Nicholas Day, and named for his father.

 “In þat tyme vppone saynt Nicholas evyn, come tythynges from Wyndyssore to þe Maire, þat oure Quene Dame Kateryne, had borne a prince, a fayre sone.
 And a-none all þe belles in London were re[n]gon; ‘Te Deum’ was songone at Paules; And þer was the Chauncelere and many bysshoppys, And þe Maire and hys Aldermen, And all þe craftes of the Cite.”
 Brut Continuation E, p.
 448